-The parties agree to a joint labor management committee, to discuss DSA concerns involving the FLSA overtime rules as it relates to the definition of hours worked for purposes of calculating overtime.
-The joint labor management committee is contingent upon participation of Unit 4, Law Enforcement Supervisors, and will be comprised of a maximum of three (3) individuals appointed jointly by Unit 3, Law Enforcement Employees and Unit 4, Law Enforcement Employees and a maximum of three (3) individuals appointed by the County.
+The parties agree to form a joint labor management committee, which shall schedule a meeting by January 31, 2011, to discuss DSA concerns involving the FLSA overtime rules as it relates to the definition of hours worked for purposes of calculating overtime.
+Each party will appoint three individuals to serve on the Committee.